arcxp/inbound-feeds-poc/README.md

 # inbound-feeds-poc

-This is a proof of concept application, of pulling wire content from an Associated Press feed and transforming the ap content into ANS format, then sending the transformed ANS into Arc.
+inbound-feeds-poc is a proof of concept application demonstration a way of pulling wire content from an Associated Press feed, transforming the ap content into ANS format, then sending the transformed ANS into Arc.
 Read on ALC about the process of pulling external content into Arc via building an [Inbound Feeds Adapter](https://redirector.arcpublishing.com/alc/arc-products/arcwide/user-docs/self-onboarding-inbound-wires-adapter/).

-This POC is not meant to be copied and used directly in a production environment.
+This POC is not designed for use in a production environment.
 It is provided as a simple example of the general concepts and suggestions described in the ALC article:

 - connecting to the associated press feed
 - pulling wire content out of the feed